Special Needs Planning Lawyer in Dallas-Fort Worth

 Special needs planning is important because it allows you to provide for your loved ones as they grow.
 It also allows you to protect your loved one from becoming a public charge.
 If your loved one receives public benefits, they may lose those benefits if they receive gifts or inheritances.
 Special needs planning allows you to provide for your loved one while protecting their benefits.

 It is also important to plan for the future because your loved one's needs will change over time.
-As they grow, their needs will change, and you will need to adjust your plan to meet their changing needs.
+As they grow, their needs will change, and you will need to adjust your plan to meet your changing needs.

 Benefits of Special Needs Planning